geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 15. Select **Cancel** to return to the list of recipient mailboxes.

-16. So now that you know what a normal, synchronized account looks like, let’s take a look at Scotty’s situation.
-As you’ll recall from the earlier task, the identity mismatch scenario that you created resulted in two accounts for Scotty in the Microsoft 365 **Active users** list.
+16. So now that you know what a normal, synchronized account looks like, you should analyze Scotty’s situation.
+As you recall from the earlier task, the identity mismatch scenario that you created resulted in two accounts for Scotty in the Microsoft 365 **Active users** list.
 Each of Scotty’s accounts will have its own mailbox because the mailboxes will have different domain and routing addresses.   <br/>

 	‎In the list of mailboxes, select the account for **Scotty Heyward** once it appears, and then select the **pencil (edit)** icon on the menu bar.  <br/>